 Cloth diapering a newborn is a hot topic among new moms and soon to be moms.
 Choosing how to cloth your newborn is much simpler than some sites make it out to be.
 I started cloth diapering my daughter before she was even 24 hours old.
 She is now nearly two years old, and we still use cloth diapers every day.
 Newborn cloth diapers are simple – and you can do it!
 All you need to do is learn the cloth diaper basics.

-In short, the simplest newborn cloth diaper is an all in one diaper.
+In short, the simplest style to cloth diapering a newborn is an all in one diaper.
 The next most popular option is a fitted diaper with a waterproof diaper cover or a wool diaper cover.
 If your looking to save some money, the most economical choice for newborn cloth diapers is newborn prefolds with covers.
 Below I will outline how to use each style, to help you make a better decision on which is right for you.

 Some people are afraid to start cloth diapering at the very beginning.
 They are worried that the diapers may be stained with meconium (the nasty black poops babies have the first few days).
 Yes, meconium can stain.
 We only had two diapers that stained from those first few weeks (my daughter was jaundiced, so her meconium lasted longer than normal).
 One diaper that stained was a super-inexpensive newborn prefold.
 The other was a pocket diaper.
 Using a diaper liner would have prevented the stain on the pocket diaper – sunlight took the stains out of both diapers.
 Sunlight is a natural bleaching agent and is cheap too!